Siddhanth261/LucidCare/README.md

 ## 🚀 **Overview**

 > Medical bills and reports are scary. **LucidCare makes them simple.**
-> It explains your report warmly, understands your emotions, finds billing errors, drafts your dispute letter, and even practices a realistic phone call with you—using natural, consistent AI voices.
+> It explains your report warmly, understands your emotions anc changes its behavior based on that, finds billing errors, drafts your dispute letter, and even practices a realistic phone call with you—using natural, consistent AI voices.

 LucidCare can: